moggieuk/Happy-Hare/doc/leds.md

 ```

 You can change default effect or enable/disable.
 E.g. `MMU_LED ENABLE=0` will turn off and disable the LED operation.
 Please note that similar to `MMU_TEST_CONFIG` changes made like this don't persist on a restart.
 Update the macro variables in `mmu_software.cfg` to make changes persistent.

+I have found it convenient to add a "toggle" button my my Klipperscreent to switch between `gate_status` and `filament_color` for the default gate effect...